KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 ---
-title: "How can I create a LA Workbook?
-Ideally one that shows unused CA-Policies?"
+title: "How to Build a Log Analytics Workbook for Unused CA Policies"
 date: 2026-02-26T22:16:32
 layout: list